hannibal002/SkyHanni/FEATURES.md

 - Many other messages (Not separated into own categories yet)

 ## Chat
-- Options to change the player chat format (show all channel prefix, hide player rank, hide colon after player name, hide/change elite position format, channel prefix design
+- Options to change the player chat format (show prefix for channel 'all', hide player rank color, hide colon after player name, hide/change SkyBlock level format, hide/change elite position format, edit channel prefix design)
 - Using a clean chat format for player messages (removing the rank prefix, every player writes in the same color)
 - Dungeon Filter (Removing annoying messages from in the dungeon)
 - Dungeon Boss Message hider (includes The Watcher as well)
-- Option to hide the Skyblock Level from the chat messages.
-- Option to change the way the Skyblock Level gets displayed in the chat (only working when skyblock level and fancy player message format are enabled)
-- Option to hide the death messages of other players, except for players who are close to the player, inside dungeon or during a Kuudra fight.
+- Option to hide the death messages of other players, except for players who are close to the player, inside the dungeon or during a Kuudra fight.

 ## Dungeon
 - Clicked Blocks (Showing the block behind walls AFTER clicked on a chest, wither essence or a lever)